 Maintenance – keep them working safely

-Although patio heaters are built to handle the elements in mild conditions, they maintain performance and last longer if you protect them from harsh weather.
-Store portable heaters in dry spaces and cover fixed-mounted units when you’re not using them to minimize exposure.
+Patio heaters are built to handle the elements in mild conditions.
+However, they maintain performance and last longer if protected from harsh weather.
+Store portable heaters in dry spaces and cover fixed-mounted units when not using them to minimize exposure.
 Secure or weigh down tabletop and standing heaters if you reside in areas with windy conditions to prevent them from tipping over.
-Clean heaters at the beginning and end of every season and follow manufacturer guidelines for the proper process and types of cleaners that are appropriate for your specific unit.
+Clean heaters at the beginning and end of every season and follow manufacturer guidelines for the proper process and appropriate cleaners for your unit.
 Replace damaged parts immediately and check electrical and gas connections regularly.

 Accessories – enhance the performance